This is an updated version of a previously published article from June 2008.

 Beginners

 Learn how to put together an exercise program the right way.
-Learn all the basic compound exercises, as well as some variations there of.
+Learn all the basic compound exercises, as well as some variations thereof.
 Start to build a foundation for future sports or weightlifting success.

 Experienced Weightlifters